The Moment That Made Difficult Conversations Easier

 He angrily described several egregious errors the assistant had made, and when I asked him when he had addressed the performance issues, he said, “We didn't want to make a scene.
 We really needed her help, so we didn’t talk to her about them.
 We need you to fire her.”

 While I listened to the CEO, I felt myself getting more and more anxious.
-It was hard for me to pause and take a breath.
-My stomach was in knots and my mind was racing with questions and opinions about the situation, but I remained silent.Â
+My stomach was in knots and my mind raced with questions and opinions about the situation, but I remained silent.Â

-Twenty-five years later, I now know I was going into a fight-or-flight state, but at the time, I didn't understand that.Â
+Twenty-five years later, I now realize I was in a bit of a freeze survival state, but at the time, I didn't understand that.Â

 I just thought, “Whoa!
 This is a serious problem.
 He expects me to fix it.
 He trusts me to fix it.
 I’d better fix it.”